 This is included in the chart.

-Is the NEWS designed for use by the ambulance service?
+Is the NEWS2 designed for use by the ambulance service?

 Yes, it has been validated as a useful tool to stratify illness severity by the ambulance services.
 The NEWS is now used by many ambulance services across the UK.
 There is also a strong recommendation from the Royal College of Emergency Medicine for the NEWS to be used by all emergency departments.
 This would ensure that the NEWS is used across the emergency care pathway, facilitating safe and more effective and timely triage and safe handover of patients.

-Can NEWS be used by the independent sector?
+Can NEWS2 be used by the independent sector?

 Yes.
 It is already being used in some areas of the private healthcare sector in the UK and in many hospitals internationally.
 This is important for interoperability.

-Has the NEWS been adopted by teams working in the community?
+Has the NEWS2 been adopted by teams working in the community?
 If so, what has their experience been?

-Yes – there has been a steady uptake of the NEWS in the community sector (eg community hospitals and nursing homes).
-Some of the teams have asked the NEWS group representatives to visit and give presentations on the NEWS.
+Yes – there has been a steady uptake of the NEWS2 in the community sector (eg community hospitals and nursing homes).
+Some of the teams have asked the NEWS2 group representatives to visit and give presentations on the NEWS.
 New exemplars have been added to the e-learning to assist these teams.